tinymce/tinymce-docs/integrations/angular2.md

 </editor>
 ```

-For more info on the different versions see the [documentation](https://www.tinymce.com/docs/get-started-cloud/editor-plugin-version/#devtestingandstablereleases).
+For more info on the different versions see the [documentation](https://www.tinymce.com/docs/cloud-deployment-guide/editor-plugin-version/#devtestingandstablereleases).

 ### Loading TinyMCE by yourself

-To opt out of using TinyMCE cloud you have to make TinyMCE globally available yourself.
-This can be done either by hosting the `tinymce.min.js` file by youself and adding a script tag to you HTML or, if you are using a module loader, installing TinyMCE with npm.
+To opt out of using TinyMCE cloud, you have to make TinyMCE globally available yourself.
+This can be done either by hosting the `tinymce.min.js` file by yourself and adding a script tag to your HTML or, if you are using a module loader, installing TinyMCE with npm.
 For info on how to get TinyMCE working with module loaders check out [this page in the documentation](https://www.tinymce.com/docs/advanced/usage-with-module-loaders/).

 #### A note about integrations

-> We are pleased to provide integrations/code guidance to help you build great products with TinyMCE.
+> Note:  We are pleased to provide integrations/code guidance to help you build great products with TinyMCE.
 If you have queries about this integration, please join the [TinyMCE Community](https://community.tinymce.com).